Coronavirus Guidance (COVID-19)

 - Confirmed infection is where a person has tested positive for coronavirus (COVID-19).

 If you have symptoms of coronavirus (COVID-19), however mild, OR you have received a positive coronavirus (COVID-19) test result, the clear medical advice is to immediately self-isolate at home for at least 7 days from when your symptoms started.
 Do not go to a GP surgery, pharmacy or hospital.
 You should arrange to have a test to see if you have COVID-19 – go to testing to arrange.

 Please inform the school office of your test results as soon as possible.

 After 10 days, if you still have symptoms other than cough or loss of sense of smell/taste, you must continue to self-isolate until you feel better.

-You will recieve further advice from the NHS if you test positive.
+You will receive further advice from the NHS if you test positive.